The Benchwarmers: Plot

 After their victory, Brad and Karl discover evidence from fellow poker player Steven that Gus was a bully himself as a child, known for using name calling instead of physical intimidation, and had severely bullied one boy named Marcus so much that he was institutionalised.
 Taking advantage, the bullies expose Gus' secret to the public, causing Gus to be ostracized by the team, leading to his quitting.
 When Liz hears, she realizes Gus had been avoiding their attempt to start a family, as he fears his kids would suffer bullying growing up, as a form of karma punishing him.
 Liz encourages him to apologize to Marcus, which Gus does sincerely just before the final game.

-On the day of the big game against Jerry's baseball team at Mel's newly built stadium, Marcus publicly forgives Gus, and Gus re-joins the team, announcing that Marcus is the Benchwarmers' new third-base coach.
-In the final game, the trio rearrange the team, so Nelson and other non-athletic children replace them, so they have a chance to participate.
-In the final inning, the Benchwarmers are losing, but Jerry's team sees the Benchwarmers are having fun playing anyway.
-Realizing the true spirit of the game and the fact that Jerry is going too far, Troy and Kyle decide to throw the shut-out and let Nelson hit the ball, giving him the one point.
+On the day of the big game against Jerry's baseball team at Mel's newly built stadium, Marcus publicly forgives Gus, and Gus rejoins the team, announcing that Marcus is the Benchwarmers' new third-base coach.
+In the final game, the trio rearrange the team so Nelson and other non-athletic children can replace them, as they have a chance to participate.
+In the final inning, the Benchwarmers are losing, but Jerry's team sees the Benchwarmers having fun playing anyway.
+Realizing the true spirit of the game and that Jerry is going too far, Troy and Kyle decide to throw the shutout and let Nelson hit the ball, giving the Benchwarmers the one run.
 The Benchwarmers storm the field, celebrating not being shut out, and a furious Jerry is humiliated by being left hanging by his underwear on a fence after getting a wedgie by Gus, Richie, Clark, Howie and Mel.

 The entire Benchwarmers team, along with Jerry's players, Marcus, Brad's speedo friend, and even Carlos and Wayne, celebrate at Pizza Hut.
-Richie and Clark get girlfriends, Howie informs Wayne that he has overcome his heliophobia (though is still afraid of the moon), and Gus announces he is going to become a father.
+Richie and Clark get girlfriends, Howie informs Wayne that he has overcome his heliophobia (though is still afraid of the moon), and Gus announces that he's going to become a father.